 User permissions are different levels of access that you can give users to your Google Analytics account.

-There are four types of user permissions you can grant:
+There are five types of user permissions you can grant:

 In addition to the four permission types, there are three levels where you can apply them: